getsentry/sentry-javascript/README.md

 - [`@sentry/electron`](https://github.com/getsentry/sentry-electron): SDK for Electron with support for native crashes
 - [`sentry-cordova`](https://github.com/getsentry/sentry-cordova): SDK for Cordova Apps and Ionic with support for native crashes
-- [`raven-js`](https://github.com/getsentry/raven-js/tree/master/packages/raven-js): Our known Javascript SDK, we still support and release bug fixes for the SDK but all new features will be implemented in `@sentry/browser` which is the successor.
+- [`raven-js`](https://github.com/getsentry/raven-js/tree/master/packages/raven-js): Our old stable Javascript SDK, we still support and release bug fixes for the SDK but all new features will be implemented in `@sentry/browser` which is the successor.
-- [`raven`](https://github.com/getsentry/raven-js/tree/master/packages/raven-node): Our known Node SDK, same as for `raven-js` we still support and release bug fixes for the SDK but all new features will be implemented in `@sentry/node` which is the successor.
+- [`raven`](https://github.com/getsentry/raven-js/tree/master/packages/raven-node): Our old stable Node SDK, same as for `raven-js` we still support and release bug fixes for the SDK but all new features will be implemented in `@sentry/node` which is the successor.